Part 1, Part 2

 Maybe it’s time to inject some energy into your relationship or marriage, before you give up hope.
 I'm going to help you with that right here and now.
 I have a list of solutions to help dispel that boredom and create more excitement, as well as intimacy.

 Are you bored and don't even know how to talk about it to your partner?
-Hop over to my page on What to Make of This to help you get started.
+Get my Communication Kit for Couples to get you started.
 After that, do come back here so you can both have a look at what you can do to improve the situation.

 You’re probably aware that it’s fairly normal for that all-absorbing flush of excitement in the early stages of a relationship to wear off somewhat.
 It may last from a few months to a couple of years.
 However, romantic love can and does last in some relationships.